-UUC will be holding a discussion group to read and process Justice on Earth.
+UUC will be holding a discussion group in January to read and process Justice on Earth.
 All are welcome to join our discussion group, meeting after the service on January 6, 13, and 20 in the Library.
 Registration is requested but not required.
 Register.

 Justice on Earth: People of Faith Working at the Intersections of Race, Class, and Environment